DanTrz/GodotSpriteGenerator/README.md

 * Allow Replaceble parts (To tweak and add armour or replace parts of your model with Gear or Weapon, etc)
 * Includes usual Sprite and Spritesheet effects like Inline, Outline, Color Reduction and others
 * You can load external Palettes to change the colors of your Sprites and SpriteSheets
+* (WORK IN PROGRESS) In the coming days I will also add the Executable files to run as Standalone App in case you don't want to run in Godot Editor.

 ## Getting Started